Bob Whalen: Dartmouth

 When Maine head coach Paul Kostacopoulos left for Navy at the end of the 2005 season, Whalen was one of the finalists to replace him, but the school instead hired Manhattan head coach Steve Trimper.

 In the late 2000s, Whalen oversaw extensive $5.2 million renovations to Red Rolfe Field at Biondi Park, Dartmouth's home venue.
 The renovations added an artificial turf surface, stadium seating, and a new electronic scoreboard, among other features.

 After last place finishes in 2005 and 2007, Dartmouth was consistently the best program in the Rolfe Division in the late 2000s and early 2010s.
-From 2008–2014, the Big Green won seven straight Rolfe Division titles.
+From 2008 to 2014, the Big Green won seven straight Rolfe Division titles.
 Whalen received the NEIBA Coach of the Year award in 2008 and the Jack Butterfield Award in 2010.
-The Big Green won the Ivy League Championship Series twice in this stretch, defeating Cornell in 2009 and Columbia in 2010, to advance to the NCAA Tournament.
+The Big Green won the Ivy League Championship Series twice in this stretch, defeating Cornell in 2009 and Columbia in 2010, to advance to the NCAA tournament.
 As the four seed at the 2009 Chapel Hill Regional, Dartmouth went 0–2, losing games to host North Carolina and third-seeded Kansas.
 As the four seed at the 2010 Coral Gables Regional, Dartmouth went 1–2; the team dropped its opener to host Miami (FL), then eliminated third-seeded FIU before being eliminated by Texas A&M.

 In the first game of an April 21, 2014, doubleheader, Dartmouth defeated Brown, 7–0, to give Whalen his 500th career win.
 The Big Green's Michael Concato threw a four-hit shutout in the game.

 From 2000 to 2014, 18 of Whalen's players have been selected in the Major League Baseball Draft.
 The highest selections, eighth-rounders Ed Lucas and Kyle Hendricks, went on to appear in Major League Baseball.
 In the same stretch, the program has had two Ivy Pitchers of the Year, three Players of the Year, and five Rookies of the Year.